Andrew Kuder

-Andrew Kuder (1838 - April 30, 1899) was an American soldier who fought in the American Civil War.
+Andrew Kuder (c.
+1838 - April 30, 1899) was an American soldier who fought in the American Civil War.
 Kuder received his country's highest award for bravery during combat, the Medal of Honor.
 Kuder's medal was won for capturing the flag during the Battle of Waynesboro on March 2, 1865.
 He was honored with the award on March 26, 1865.

 Kuder was born in Groveland, New York, entered service in Rochester, and was buried in Conesus, New York.